Today’s blog post is inspired by Done with Church, but Not with God | Holy Soup.

 Like I quoted Dan in my original post, people just don’t make an effort to even find out WHY people tire of show.
 It’s a bait and switch to call “local church” the global Body and say if someone doesn’t attend a local church they are “extricating themselves” from the Body of Christ, which is something that can’t even be done.

-[T[Tweet "If the family is not a house, then neither is the church a building.”]p>
+[click_to_tweet tweet=”If the family is not a house, then neither is the church a building.” quote=”If the family is not a house, then neither is the church a building.” theme=”style2″]

 “The way God has chosen that the fruits of the spirit be manifest in our lives is by rubbing up against people that (sic) require longsuffering, patience, mercy, temperance, Kindness, etc. These aren’t going to happen outside of the assembling of ourselves together.”